 The main disadvantages of investing with Mintos are:

-- Lower returns than newer competitors in Europe and slowly declining returns overall
+- Lower returns than newer competitors in Europe and slowly declining average returns

 - No way to automatically include new loan originators, countries or loan types in autoinvest strategies